-Medicaid has programs which are designed to help people stay residing in their homes, so that they don’t have to go into nursing homes which can cost the state far greater amounts of money.
+Medicaid has programs which are designed to help people to remain living in their homes, so that they don’t have to go into nursing homes, which can cost the state far greater amounts of money.

-Another Medicaid program called Money follows the person which was designed to help people leave nursing facilities and to return to live in their homes or assisted living facilities.
-DME’s which are needed for the process to happen are bought by the program.
+Another Medicaid program, called Money follows the person, was developed to help people to leave nursing facilities and to return to live in their homes, or assisted living facilities.

-Your loved one can find out about their local VA Medical Centers and different clinics and offices in each state here
+You can find out about their local VA Medical Centers and different clinics and offices in each state here.

-Below are just some of the different forms of assistance for you to look at if your loved one is a veteran.
+Below are just some different forms of assistance for you to look at if your loved one is a veteran.

 Veterans Directed Home and Community Based Services

-These programs are designed to help eligible veterans to stay in there homes, or the community, and to avoid moving into nursing homes, by giving participants a care budget which they can manage, and spend, on care to cover their needs, including purchasing DME’s.
+These programs are designed to help eligible veterans to stay in their homes, or the community, and to avoid moving into nursing homes.

 ChampVA for Life